polyfacet/aras-tests/README.md

 ##### Solution

-Even though it is not recommended by "Aras", I think you should set the database in snapshot mode:
+Even though it is not recommended by "Aras", I think you should set the database in snapshot mode.
+We have had this enabled in production environments for years without any noteable downsides.

 ``` sql
 ALTER DATABASE <db_name>